telerik/kendo-ui-builder/docs/components/slider.md

 # Slider

-The Kendo UI Slider is part of the Editors components which the Builder supports.
+The Slider is part of the Editors components which the Builder supports.

 ## Usage